rajandeepsingh13/MazeVR/README.md

 # MazeVR
-A VR game created for Google Cardboard.
-Involves guiding yourself out of a maze.
-Please Install the GVR Package for Unity beforehand.
+MazeVR is a Virtual Reality game created for Google Cardboard.
+It requires the player to guide themselves out of a maze using nothing but the rotation of their head!